 Antarctica was once believed to be unaffected by global warming.
 However, scientists have found that the region is warming by 0.6℃per decade, which is 3 times the average warming speed of the rest of the world.
 This February, a research station in the Antarctic Peninsula recorded a temperature of 18.3℃- the highest ever recorded in the region.

 Currently, West Antarctica is experiencing severe sea-ice melting.
 The West Antarctic Ice Sheet is melting rapidly, which may leads to drastic sea level rise, as well as affecting global atmospheric and ocean circulation.

 Looking back at the hottest summer ever recorded in Hong Kong

-This year, Hong Kong has experienced its hottest summer ever recorded.
-Average temperature for this year's June, July and August is 29.6℃ - the highest ever recorded since 1884.
+In 2020, Hong Kong has experienced its hottest summer ever recorded.
+Average temperature of June, July and August is 29.6℃ - the highest ever recorded since 1884.
 3 new hot weather records are marked in July: including the 'highest number of very hot days in a month' (20 days), 'highest number of hot nights in a month' (21 nights), and the 'longest consecutive record of the Very Hot Weather Warning' (467 hours).

 A night with temperature above 28℃ is termed 'hot night'.
 A research from the Chinese University of Hong Kong has found that a single hot night will increase the risk of fatality by 2.43.
 When 5 consecutive hot nights occurs, the risk of fatality will increase by 6.66%.